neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/get-involved/gsoc/2026/index.md

 - standardising terminology across repositories and functions
 - standardising the use of positional and keyword arguments across repositories and functions
 - automating the creation of API reference documentation on the BrainGlobe website
-- replacing `tox` with `uv` in all of BrainGlobe's Continous Integration workflows
+- replacing `tox` with `uv` in all of BrainGlobe's Continuous Integration workflows
 - improving the process of publishing BrainGlobe releases on `conda-forge`
     - add setuptools to conda recipes move to https://conda-forge.org/blog/2025/02/27/conda-forge-v1-recipe-support/